-Employees will be required to elect or decline their benefits at the beginning of employment.
-Open enrollment for elected benefits will be take place in order to be effective by October 1st each year.
+Employees will be required to elect or decline their benefits within 30 days of eligibility.

+Open enrollment for elected benefits will take place in October in order to be effective by January 1st each year.

 313 Health Insurance

 Eligibility

 Health insurance will be provided for Regular Full-Time employees (working 30-40 hours per week) upon completion of the 60-day Insurance Benefit Eligibility Period.